 Of course, if you have a pest problem in your home, you’ll need to call professionals to ensure proper extermination.
-In this article, we will take a look at some of the signs you might have a pest problem on your hands.
+In this article, we will look at some signs you might have a pest problem on your hands.

 Below, you’ll find some common house infestation pests you may encounter:

 You’ll often see a buildup of grime and debris in your home, especially on your walls.
 This grime is a key indicator when identifying a pest problem in your home.
 In addition, this type of debris makes your home look and feel dirtier than usual.